ActianCorp/vector_housekeeping/README.md

 # Vector Housekeeping

+Note that this program is still under development and not ready for Production usage yet.
+Testing assistance would be appreciated though !

 This program is designed to be run frequently - as often as daily - and undertakes a number of housekeeping tasks for a Vector installation:

 - first it closes the installation to external usage by turning off the net servers - so don't run this during your online day !